⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 High Probability

-A significant economic downturn or prolonged period of inflation could reduce consumer discretionary spending on rides and food delivery, leading to lower demand, fewer trips, and reduced gross bookings for Uber's platforms.
+A significant economic downturn could reduce discretionary consumer spending on rides and food delivery, leading to lower trip volumes and order values, directly impacting Uber's revenue and gross bookings.

 Metric